Acellera/htmd/doc/source/installation.md

 htmd_register
 ```

-Registration is optional - the package works fully without it.
+Registration is optional; the package works fully without it.

 ## Verify